dthree/vantage/README.md

 ### .mode(command, [description])

-Mode is a special type of `command` that brings the user into a give `mode`, wherein regular vantage commands are ignored and the full command strings are interpreted literally by thge `mode.action` function.
+Mode is a special type of `command` that brings the user into a given `mode`, wherein regular vantage commands are ignored and the full command strings are interpreted literally by the `mode.action` function.
 This will continue until the user exits the mode by typing `exit`.

 ```js
 vantage